elsayed-lab/fe_adipocyte_analyses/README.md

     possible to use a global renv cache directory in order to find and quickly install the various packages used by the container.
     If it is not set, the container will always take ~ 5 hours to build.
-If it is set, then it takes ~ 4 minutes (assuming all the prerequisites are located in the cache already, YMMV).
+If it is set, then it takes ~ 2 minutes (assuming all the prerequisites are located in the cache already, YMMV).
 2. PARALLEL: Some tasks in the container will run across all available cpu cores, thus taking up significantly more memory.
-    Notably, the differential expression analyses can take up to ~ 180G of ram when PARALLEL is on (at least on my computer).
-If this is set to 'FALSE' in the Makefile, then it will take a bit longer, but the maximum memory usage falls to ~ 30-40G.
-If your machine has less than that, then I think some things are doomed to fail.
+    If this is set to 'FALSE' in the Makefile, then it will use one core, take longer, but use less memory.
-3.  methods: Not in the Makefile.
-By default, my pairwise differential expression method attempts to perform ~ 6 different ways of doing the analyses.
-This is the primary reason it is so memory hungry.
-An easy way to dramatically decrease the memory usage and time is to edit the top of the 01datastructures.Rmd document and set some more elements of the 'methods' variable to FALSE.
-Just note that our tables primarily rely on the DESeq2 results, so if you turn that off, you will by definition get different results.
-Also, it is fun to poke at the different methods and see how their various assumptions affect the results.

 # Generating the html/rda/excel output files